miyagawa/mongery/README.md

 ## Limitation

 Currently, Mongery supports the limited set of queries to use with PostgreSQL 9.3.
-Most query on JSON data will end up with the full table scan.
-Index using hstore columns and/or 9.4 `jsonb` types are planned but not implemented.
+Most query on JSON data will end up with the full table scan, unless you manually create expression index for the JSON path you want to query on.

 See the spec file in `spec` directory for the supported conversion.